 Please Consider DNA Testing

-If you are male and have taken the AncestryDNA test, there may be a way to extract some SNP data from this to get an estimated haplogroup.
+If you are male and have taken the AncestryDNA, 23andMe or MyHeritage test, there may be a way to extract some SNP data from this to obtain an estimated haplogroup.
 Although this isn't a substitute for a dedicated Y-DNA test it might be useful in pointing you in the right direction for further testing.
-Harvey's haplogroup was reported as Z12 using this method before he took the SNP test so, as you can see, we got quite a way down the Y phylogenetic tree.
-If your direct male line are/were from West Cornwall, please contact me for details.
+Harvey's haplogroup was reported as Z12 using this method with his AncestryDNA kit before he took the SNP test so, as you can see, we got quite a way down the Y phylogenetic tree.
+See this blog post for further details.